krunoknego/elasticsearch-workshop/day4/exercise_block_4.md

 Write a search query to find blog posts that contain the term "elasticsearch" in the title or content.

-## Exercise 4: Filter Comments by User
+## Exercise 4: Blog Posts with Comments by User

-Write a query to filter comments made by the user "Jane Smith" in all blog posts.
-Sort the results by date in descending order.
+Write a query to find blog posts where the user "Jane Smith" made a comment.

 ## Exercise 5: Find Posts by Tag